A study of muon-electron elastic scattering in a test beam: Experimental setup

 The resulting energy profile of the muons entering the test apparatus is shown in fig.~\ref{beam_energy}, showing a peak at around 187 GeV with a tail.
 The divergence along the horizontal (vertical) direction is ${\sim 0.6~\mbox{mrad}}$ (${0.5~\mbox{mrad}}$), with an intensity of ${\sim 0.6 \times 10^6}$ particles per spill.

-\paragraph{Simulation} The MonteCarlo sample used for the analysis consists of 150'000 $\mu - e$ elastic scattering events generated within the FairRoot \cite{FairRoot} framework and simulated using GEANT4 \cite{GEANT4}.
-The geometry and material properties of the detector used in 2018 testbeam described above, have been implemented in GEANT4, with the simplification of defining a single-block calorimeter instead of the 9 crystals in the real setup.
-The distributions of the incoming beam $x$ and $y$ position have been chosen to match that of the reconstructed incoming tracks in data events with non-zero calorimetry deposit.
+\paragraph{Simulation} The MonteCarlo sample used for the analysis consists of 150'000 $\mu$-$e$ elastic scattering events generated within the FairRoot \cite{FairRoot} framework and simulated using GEANT4 \cite{GEANT4}.
+The geometry and material properties of the detector used in 2018 test beam described above have been implemented in GEANT4, with the simplification of defining a single-block calorimeter instead of the 9 crystals in the real setup.
+The distributions of the incoming beam $x$ and $y$ position have been chosen to match that of the reconstructed incoming tracks in data events with non-zero calorimeter deposit.

 The incoming muon beam has been taken to be a monoenergetic beam of 187 GeV, the tail has not been considered in the simulation (c.f. fig.~\ref{beam_energy} ).